AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module8/data-science-workspace-popularity-based-recommendations.md

 [8.1 Data Exploration and Transformation](./ex1.md)

 To create a machine learning model that will recommend products that users might like when they are looking at a particular product, you need to analyze previous purchases made by users on the website.
-In this lesson, you'll explore purchase data flowing via Launch and Web SDK to Adobe Experience Platform and transform that data into a feature dataset that will be used to train your machine learning model.
+In this lesson, you'll explore purchase data flowing via tags and Web SDK to Adobe Experience Platform and transform that data into a feature dataset that will be used to train your machine learning model.

 [8.2 Model Authoring and Operationalization](./ex2.md)